tuxsudo/react-stateless-component/readme.md

 *   Unit tests should be written in the [tests/unit/](tests/unit/) folder and should be named like `<whatever>.spec.js`.
 *   Functional / visual tests can be written in [tests/demo/demo.js](tests/demo/demo.js)

+## Required Loaders

+For this component to be consumed and bundled in a project, the project consuming this module must enable the following webpack loaders (or equivalent).

+*   babel-loader configured with stage2 & react, and react-require plugins
+*   style-loader, css-loader, postcss-loader, postcss-import, postcss-cssnext
+*   file-loader